Twitter took millions of users by surprise when it announced in late 2017 that it was expanding its character-per-Tweet limit from 140 to 280.

 However, one very important question remains:

 Should you actually be using 280 characters at all?

 Is the feature a must-use, or is Tweeting in 280 characters a surefire way to lose followers?

-Twitter first started testing the 280-character limit in September 2017, and the results of that experiment convinced them to expand it to everyone.
+Twitter first started testing 280-character tweets waaaaay back in September 2017, and the results of that experiment convinced them to expand the number of Tweet characters to everyone.

 The results, by the way, were that people didn’t like it.

 Twitter found that out of the Tweets sent by users with the expanded limit, only about 5% actually went over the usual 140 characters – and only 2% went over 190 characters.

 Me making sure the circle in the compose tweet window doesn't go over the halfway mark pic.twitter.com/2ZKzUT0hql

 — Craig Bro Dude (@CraigSJ) November 30, 2017